austincabler13/AcHud/docs/README.md

 ## 👥Usage

-- Customize the HUD by editing the `config.lua` file.
+- 😎Customize the HUD by editing the `config.lua` file.
-- Restart your server to apply changes.
+- 🔄️Restart your server to apply changes.

 ## 💖Contributing